SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-ImageIndex`

-The WIM image index to install.
-Use this for editions not installed using a product key, such as those that use volume licensing.
+The index of the image in the WIM file to install.
+Use this for Windows editions not installed using a product key, such as those that use volume licensing.
 Use the PowerShell `Get-WindowsImage` command to list all images in a .wim or .esd file.

 See [selecting the edition to install](../README.md#selecting-the-edition-to-install).